 Prevention of Omphalitis

 Dry cord care as recommended by WHO should be followed in institutional delivery or after home delivery where neonatal mortality rates are low.
-It involves clamping of the cord and apply nothing on the cord.
+It involves clamping of the cord and applying nothing on the cord.

 However, not all cases can be managed by dry cord care.
 For example, when delivery occurs in an unhygienic environment and areas where neonatal mortality is high.